 Consider planting shallow-rooted trees and shrubs.
 Plants that have shorter roots give peace of mind that their root systems can’t grow deep enough to penetrate sewer lines.
 When planting trees that will have larger root bases, make sure to plant several feet away from your home’s foundation or known utility or sewer lines.

-Should you find yourself already suffering from roots invading your Utah plumbing pipes or sprinkler systems, contact our friendly, honest plumbers at Utah Rooter.
+Should you find yourself already suffering from roots invading your Utah pipes or sprinkler systems, contact our friendly, professional drain cleaners and rooters at Utah Rooter.
 Don’t forget to mention that you found us online to receive a 10% discount on your first service.
 Call 801-712-1940 today.